 Problems arise when students bring articles to school which are hazardous to the safety of others, or which interfere in some way with school procedures.

-Items such as the following should be left at home: cameras, IPODS, IPADS, MP3 players, cell phones, cell phone watches, wearable devices, tablets, headphones, laser pointers, or any audio-visual device. eReaders will be permitted for academic purposes only.
-Classroom use will be at the discretion of individual classroom teachers.
+Items such as the following should be left at home: cameras, IPODS, IPADS, MP3 players, tablets, games, laser pointers, etc. eReaders will be permitted for academic purposes only.